hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ### Columns Mapping

 Defines how to map sheet columns into attributes or event properties.
 By default, attribute or property name is populated using the lower underscore case version of the column name.
-It can be changed to any name which is accepted by Hull.
-In case of dates you need to add `_at` or `_date` at the end of the name.
+It can be changed to any name using Hull's naming conventions.
+When mapping dates or timestamps, you need to add `_at` or `_date` at the end of the attribute name.
 Refer [platform documentation](https://www.hull.io/docs/data_lifecycle/ingest/#trait-types) for details and forbidden names.

 Non mapped columns are ignored.